 For a luxurious stay, consider an overnight visit to Sierra Lago Resort and Spa.

-This highly-rated tour takes you on a day trip to both Mascota and Talpa de Allende, including pickup and drop-off at hotels in Puerto Vallarta, as well as breakfast and lunch.
+This highly-rated tour takes you on a day trip to Mascota and Talpa de Allende, including pickup and drop-off at hotels in Puerto Vallarta, breakfast, and lunch.

-Eighteen miles from Mascota is Talpa de Allende, a historic mining town that is 1,200 above sea level.
+Eighteen miles from Mascota is Talpa de Allende, a historic mining town 1,200 above sea level.

 You can’t miss the large 18th-Century European-style church.
 It receives thousands of pilgrims every year who come to visit Talpa’s tiny Virgin statue.

-If you’re looking to go hiking near Puerto Vallarta, the Mable Forest near Talpa is a great place to go.
+If you’re looking to go hiking, the Mable Forest near Talpa is a great place.

 If you want to stay overnight in Talpa de Allende, the Doña Francisca Hotel Boutique is a great option.
 It’s just a few meters from the Basilica of Talpa, with 22 rooms furnished with modern amenities in a historical setting.